DavidPayares/Pneumonia-SAR/SAR-Pneumonia.md

 Autocorrelation in the model residuals, regardless of its nature, violates the OLS assumptions.
 If spatial autocorrelation is identified, a model that accounts for spatial dependence has to used instead.

-We will assess the linear models' residuals to find residual spatial autocorrelation and to confirm the use of spatial autorregresive models for our data.
+We assess the linear models' residuals to find residual spatial autocorrelation and to confirm the use of spatial autorregresive models for our data.

 ```r